 Anemone

-The name of this Anemone was "pretty Lady Susan".
-I 100% bought it because my name is Susan!
-I'm looking forward to seeing what it does in the summer.
 This is a partial shade plant with a zone hardiness of 5-9.
-Although I am in a zone 5, it's risky buying plants in a 5 zone because if the winter is a little colder than normal, plants won't survive.
+Although I am in zone 5, buying plants in my zone is risky because if winter is colder than average, plants won't survive.
 I'll have to report back as to how Susan does this summer!
-It is spring blooming and should have pretty pink blooms on top of it's mounded leaves.
+It should have pink blooms on its mounded leaves.

 Autumn Joy Sedum

-This Sedum spectabile 'Autumn Joy' is such a classic plant that I've grown for over 30 years.
-It is technically a full sun to partial sun and rated a USDA zone 4-7.
-BUT, I've grown it in part shade and when I've propagated too many, some have ended up in almost full shade.
-The part shade ones do well, they just get a little leggy.
-The ones I've put in full shade are slower to flower.
-I've written a post about growing and propagating (easy!) this plant.
-If you would like to know more follow the blue link Autumn Joy Sedum.
+This Sedum 'Autumn Joy' is a classic plant I've grown for over 30 years.
+It is technically a full to partial sun and rated a USDA zone 4-7.
+But, I've grown it in part shade, and when I've propagated too many, some have ended up in almost full shade.

 Coleus

 Just to be clear, this is an annual (or can be taken in as a houseplant).
 It is a zone 11 plant as an annual.
-There are a large variety of these and the sunlight requirements vary from full sun to full shade.
-Most do well in partial shade and I have never had an issue planting coleus where it gets a bit of sun but is in the shade most of the day.
-I LOVE the various colors the leaves come in (I have green, yellow, pink burgundy, white and purple this year).
-Normally, I plant a planter full of various colored coleus and I also plant some between my hostas (for a punch of color).
-Makes my hosta landscape a little more interesting to look at.
-These are defiantly foliage plants as their flowers are normally not pretty.
+There are many varieties, and the sunlight requirements vary from full sun to full shade.
+Most do well in partial shade, and I have never had an issue planting coleus where it gets a bit of sun but is in the shade most of the day.

-Snow on the Mountain aka Bishop's Weed or Bishop's Goutweed
+Snow on the Mountain, aka Bishop's Weed or Bishop's Goutweed

-The scientific name for this is Aegopodiaum Podagraria and it's USDA hardiness zone is rated at 3 - 9.
-It looks pretty and is often varigated.
-When grown from seed, even from a varigated plant it can be just green.
-It is pretty, will grow in the toughest conditions (including shade) and is really difficult to eradicate, and is invasive.
-The reason this plant is such an issue is if it gets into our woodlands, it will choke out our native woodland plants.
+If you don't like someone, give them some of this!
+Four years later, I'm still fighting this one.
+If a tiny piece of root is left in the ground, it will grow!
+It is also invasive and hard to keep contained unless you are willing to spend almost daily time keeping this one contained.
+DO NOT PLANT.
+The scientific name for this is Aegopodiaum Podagraria, whose USDA hardiness zone is rated at 3 - 9.
+It looks pretty and is often variegated.
+When grown from seed, even from a variegated plant, it can be just green.
+It is pretty, will grow in the most challenging conditions (including shade), is difficult to eradicate, and is invasive.
+This plant is such an issue because if it gets into our woodlands, it will choke out our native woodland plants.

 Wood Violet

-Also known as Wild Violets, this common blue violet is actually Wisconsin's state flower (where I live).
-But, they are my nemisis.
-They grow very well in shady grass and become a weed.
-Do not plant these in your yard because they are a very aggressive spreader.
-Wood violets (Viola sororia) like partial sun to partial shade.
-In my lawn they seem to do well in full sun too!
+Wood violets (Viola sororia) are like the partial sun to partial shade.
+On my lawn, they seem to do well in full sun, too!
 These grow in zones 3-9.
-An interesting thing about these plants, the leaves don't all die back in the fall or winter.
+An interesting thing about these plants is that the leaves don't all die back in the fall or winter.
 It's a tough plant.
-The big plus about these wild violets are that they bloom in the early spring and are enjoyed by pollinators.
+The big plus about these wild violets is that they bloom in the early spring and are enjoyed by pollinators.

 Siberian Squill

 The (Scilla siberica) is another pretty but invasive spreading weed.
-You have heard the definition of a weed is a plant this grows where it isn't supposed to, right?
+You have likely heard the definition of a weed as a plant that grows where it isn't supposed to, right?
 This one grows early in the spring and can cover lawns with its pretty flowers.
 The problem with Siberian squill is that it's invading our woodlands and squeezing out our native growing plants.
 The growth zones are 2 - 8.
 Do not buy or plant this if you see it sold in a garden center.

 I have a whole post about Siberian Squill if you would like to know more about this pretty weed.